 When an insurance policy becomes a Modified Endowment Contract, the way they are accounted for shifts.
 This is why they are taxed differently.

 Whole life insurance policies follow first-in-first-out accounting practices, or FIFO.
-When you take a withdrawal or a policy loan from your cash value, you are accessing the first funds you put into the policy (your premiums) first, up to the cost basis (the total amount of premiums paid).
+When you take a withdrawal or a policy loan from your full cash value life insurance amount, you are accessing the first funds you put into the policy (your premiums) first, up to the cost basis (the total amount of premiums paid).
 Once those funds have been depleted, you may be taxed on the remaining interest and dividends if you are taking a withdrawal (policy loans and death benefits remain tax-free).

 When you have a Modified Endowment Contract and you withdraw funds or take out a policy loan, your subsequent taxes are due annually when you file your tax return.
 You’ll also have to pay an additional 10% penalty if you’re under age 59 1/2.

 How Do Life Insurance Policies Become a MEC?

 Policyholders familiar with Modified Endowment Contracts will often ask what the set amount or number is to prevent their policy from entering MEC status.
 The answer is that there is no set amount, it is unique and individual to the policyholder and their death benefit threshold, which is outlined by the variables of age, gender, and overall health.

 The 7-Pay Test for a Permanent Life Insurance Policy

 Whole life insurance policies are subject to what is called a “Seven-pay test” to determine whether or not they meet the qualifications of an insurance policy vs. a Modified Endowment Contract.
 The “7-pay test” places a limit on the number of policy premiums that can be paid into a whole life insurance contract policy over a 7-year period.